Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 # Enabling Rack Resiliency

+As mentioned in the [Architecture Overview](README.md#architecture-overview), enabling Rack Resiliency is first stage for setting up rack resiliency.
 By default the Rack Resiliency feature is disabled.
-Based on whether CSM is freshly installed or getting upgraded to a new version, the below steps to enable rack resiliency changes.
+Based on whether CSM is getting freshly installed or upgraded to a new version, the steps to enable rack resiliency changes.

 ## Case 1: Fresh install

-Follow the steps mentioned in this [page](../../install/prepare_site_init.md#3-create-baseline-system-customizations) to enable rack resiliency and add the prefixes for kubernetes and ceph zones.
+Follow the steps mentioned in this [page](../../install/prepare_site_init.md#enable-rack-resiliency) to enable rack resiliency and add the prefixes for kubernetes and ceph zones.

 ## Case 2: Upgrade

-To enable rack resiliency during upgrade with iuf, use the prcedure below, before the **Management Node Rollout** stage of [CSM upgrade](../iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md).
+To enable rack resiliency during upgrade with iuf, use the procedure below, before the **Management Node Rollout** stage of [CSM upgrade](../iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md).

 ### Steps to enable rack resiliency and add zone prefixes